HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |Resolution|Reduce the number of other sessions before trying to establish the session or increase the limit of simultaneous sessions (if supported).

 ### Base.1.1.SourceDoesNotSupportProtocol
-Indicates that while attempting to access, connect to or transfer a resource/file/image from another location that the other end of the connection did not support the protocol
+Indicates that while attempting to access, connect to or transfer a resource/file/image from another location that the other end of the connection did not support the protocol.

 | | |
 |:---|:---|